AtomicSponge/wtengine/README.md

 ## Library Installation

-Build and installation is handled by [CMake](https://cmake.org/).
+Installation is handled by [CMake](https://cmake.org/).
 To download and prepare the library for installation run:
 ```
 git clone https://github.com/wtfsystems/wtengine.git
 cd wtengine